Emil Kraepelin: Education and career

 Kraepelin began his medical studies in 1874 at the University of Leipzig and completed them at the University of Würzburg (1877–78).
 At Leipzig, he studied neuropathology under Paul Flechsig and experimental psychology with Wilhelm Wundt.
 Kraepelin would be a disciple of Wundt and had a lifelong interest in experimental psychology based on his theories.
 While there, Kraepelin wrote a prize-winning essay, "The Influence of Acute Illness in the Causation of Mental Disorders".

-At Würzburg he completed his Rigorosum (roughly equivalent to an MBBS viva-voce examination) in March 1878, his Staatsexamen (licensing examination) in July 1878, and his Approbation (his license to practice medicine; roughly equivalent to an MBBS) on 9 August 1878.
+At Würzburg he completed his Rigorosum (roughly equivalent to a PhD level viva-voce examination, literally "rigorous exam") in March 1878, his Staatsexamen (licensing examination) in July 1878, and his Approbation (his license to practice medicine; roughly equivalent to an MBBS) on 9 August 1878.
 From August 1878 to 1882, he worked with Bernhard von Gudden at the University of Munich.

 Returning to the University of Leipzig in February 1882, he worked in Wilhelm Heinrich Erb's neurology clinic and in Wundt's psychopharmacology laboratory.
-He completed his habilitation thesis at Leipzig; it was entitled "The Place of Psychology in Psychiatry".
-On 3 December 1883 he completed his umhabilitation ("rehabilitation" = habilitation recognition procedure) at Munich.
+He completed his habilitation thesis - major postdoc publication and process - at Leipzig; it was entitled "The Place of Psychology in Psychiatry".
+On 3 December 1883 he completed his umhabilitation ("habilitation" at another institution than originally applied for = habilitation recognition procedure) at Munich.

 Kraepelin's major work, Compendium der Psychiatrie: Zum Gebrauche für Studirende und Aerzte (Compendium of Psychiatry: For the Use of Students and Physicians), was first published in 1883 and was expanded in subsequent multivolume editions to Ein Lehrbuch der Psychiatrie (A Textbook: Foundations of Psychiatry and Neuroscience).
 In it, he argued that psychiatry was a branch of medical science and should be investigated by observation and experimentation like the other natural sciences.
 He called for research into the physical causes of mental illness, and started to establish the foundations of the modern classification system for mental disorders.
 Kraepelin proposed that by studying case histories and identifying specific disorders, the progression of mental illness could be predicted, after taking into account individual differences in personality and patient age at the onset of disease.

 In 1884, he became senior physician in the Prussian provincial town of Leubus, Silesia Province, and the following year he was appointed director of the Treatment and Nursing Institute in Dresden.
-On 1 July 1886, at the age of 30, Kraepelin was named Professor of Psychiatry at the University of Dorpat (today the University of Tartu) in what is today Tartu, Estonia (see Burgmair et al., vol. IV).
+On 1 July 1886, at the age of 30, Kraepelin was named Professor of Psychiatry at the Imperial University of Dorpat (today the University of Tartu) in what is today Tartu, Estonia (see Burgmair et al., vol. IV).
 Four years later, on 5 December 1890, he became department head at the University of Heidelberg, where he remained until 1904.
 While at Dorpat he became the director of the 80-bed University Clinic, where he began to study and record many clinical histories in detail and "was led to consider the importance of the course of the illness with regard to the classification of mental disorders".